Medicine

 • Social Workers provide you and your family with information about hospital and community resources and services.
 This may include information in the areas of advance directives, caregiver support, Power of Attorney and financial/legal needs.
 The social worker will also assist you with planning for discharge when your care needs can be met in a more appropriate community setting.
 They will also provide emotional support if required.

-• Speech Language Pathologists (S-LP) assess your swallowing and/or communication if concerns are identified by the team and make diet recommendations (fluids, food textures) to optimize safe feeding/swallowing strategies.
+• Speech Language Pathologists (SLP) assess your swallowing and/or communication if concerns are identified by the team and make diet recommendations (fluids, food textures) to optimize safe feeding/swallowing strategies.
 Patient’s status will be monitored at regular intervals.

 • Volunteers play an important role in our program.
 They help our therapists transfer patients to and from therapy sessions and may assist identified patients at meal times.
 For more information, please contact the nurse or dietitian.